Denmark reports record daily COVID-19 infection numbers | Health

 Denmark reports record daily COVID-19 infection numbers

 Denmark reported a record number of new daily coronavirus infections on Wednesday, data from the country's Serum Institute showed.
-The Nordic country, which has already confirmed five cases of the new Omicron coronavirus variant, reported 5,120 new cases on Wednesday.
+The Nordic country, which has already confirmed some cases of the new Omicron variant, reported 5,120 new COVID-19 cases on Wednesday.
+Denmark's infectious disease authority said in a separate statement that it had registered an additional two cases of Omicron, bringing the total number to six.

 - Country: